Mike Slinn

 Instead, define a method called render_impl.
 For inline tags, render_impl does not accept any parameters.
 For block tags, a single parameter is required, which contains text passed from your block in the page.

-Your implementation of render_impl can parse parameters passed to the tag / block tag, as described in Tag Parameter Parsing.
+Your implementation of render_impl can parse parameters passed to the tag / block tag, as described in Explanations and Examples of Jekyll Plugins.

 General Usage